The Peace Pagoda at Ground Zero (Updated November 25, 2024)

 nears completion appeared in the August 24, 2024 Kitsap Sun print edition, authored by Peiyu Lin.

-Keep up with Peace Pagoda construction at the
+See photos of Peace Pagoda construction at the

 Peace Pagoda Updates Page!